sts10/lemire_nearly_divisionless_random/readme.markdown

 But I still don't _quite_ understand how it works, or it actually speeds things up.

-## Writing benchmark tests using the Criterion crate
+## Benchmarking

 Time for the true test: Seeing if my beautifully named `roll_using_lemire_fast` function was fast.

-To test it, I figured I'd benchmark it against (a) that "traditional" rejection method we described above and (b) [Rust's Rand library](https://github.com/rust-random/rand).
-(Though, as noted above, it's unclear to me if the Rand crate already incorporates some of Lemire's ideas.)
+To test it, I figured I'd benchmark it against (a) that "traditional" rejection method we described above and, more for fun, (b) [Rust's Rand library](https://github.com/rust-random/rand).
+(Though, as noted above, it's unclear to me if the Rand crate already incorporates which of Lemire's ideas.)

+### Writing the benchmarks

 First, I had to learn a little about benchmarking Rust code, something I'd never _formally_ done before.
-After a few search quieries, I decided to use a crate called [Criterion](https://github.com/bheisler/criterion.rs).
+After a few search queries, I decided to use a crate called [Criterion](https://github.com/bheisler/criterion.rs).

 Not gonna lie, did a lot of copy and pasting from [its Getting Started page](https://bheisler.github.io/criterion.rs/book/getting_started.html).
 But here's what I ended up with in `./benches/my_benchmark.rs`: